Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Experiments

-{\bf Fooling users.} We wish to know whether our reshaded images are reliably preferred to cut and paste images.
-We have conducted a user study to compare our reshading method (RS), cut-and-paste (CP), and image harmonization (IH).
+For other object when we did not have ground truth for objects like cars, lego dozer, plant and chair, we conducted another user study to compare DIPR, CP, and IH renderings.
+Each study comprises a pre-qualifying process, followed by $9$ pair-wise comparisons, where the user is asked which of two images are more realistic.
+The result is $109$ pre-qualified studies.
+The comparisons are balanced.
+Each study is $3$ DIPR-IH pairs, $3$ CP-IH pairs, and $3$ DIPR-CP pairs, in random order.

 We collected data from a total of 122 unique users in 500 studies from Amazon Mechanical Turk.
 Each study consists of a prequalifying process, followed by 9 pair-wise comparisons, where the user is asked which of two images are more realistic.
 The prequalifying process presents the user with five tests; each consists of an image with inserted white spheres which are not reshaded (i.e. bright white disks) and an image with inserted spheres which have been reshaded (see Fig \ref{fig:spheres}).
 We ignore any study where the user does not correctly identify all five reshaded images, on the grounds that the difference is very obvious and the user must not have been paying attention.
-The result is 109 prequalified studies.
-The comparisons are balanced (each study is 3 RS-IH pairs, 3 CP-IH pairs and 3 RS-CP pairs, in random order and presentation).

-The simplest analysis strongly supports the idea that RS is preferred over both alternatives.
-One compares the probability that RS is preferred to IH (.673, over 327 comparisons, so standard error is .026, and the difference from 0.5 is clearly significant); RS is preferred to CP (.645, over 327 comparisons, so the standard error is .026, and the difference from 0.5 is clearly significant); IH is preferred to CP (.511, over 327 comparisons, so standard error is .027, and there is no significant difference from 0.5).
-An alternative is a Bradley-Terry model ~\citep{tsai2017Deep, cong2020dovenet} used in image harmonization evaluation, regressing the quality predicted by the Bradley-Terry model against the class of algorithm.
-This yields coefficients of 0 for IH, -0.347 for CP and 0.039 for RS, implying again that RS is preferred over IH and strongly preferred over CP.
+The simplest analysis strongly supports DIPR is preferred over both alternatives.
+One compares the probability that DIPR is preferred to IH ($.673$, over $327$ comparisons, so standard error is $.026$, and the difference from $0.5$ is clearly significant); DIPR is preferred to CP ($.645$, over 327 comparisons, so the standard error is $.026$, and the difference from $0.5$ is clearly significant); IH is preferred to CP ($.511$, over $327$ comparisons, so standard error is $.027$, and there is no significant difference from $0.5$).
+An alternative is a Bradley-Terry model~\cite{tsai2017Deep, cong2020dovenet} used in IH evaluation, regressing the quality predicted by the Bradley-Terry model against the class of algorithm.
+This yields coefficients of $0$ for IH, $-0.347$ for CP, and $0.039$ for DIPR, implying again that DIPR is preferred over IH and strongly preferred over CP.